'Star Trek: Discovery' casts James Frain as Spock's father, Sarek

 "Star Trek: Discovery," the upcoming show that takes place about a decade before the original "Star Trek: The Original Series," has cast British actor James Frain to play Spock's father, Sarek.

 Production on "Discovery" begins next week in Toronto.
-With that in mind, the show may not hit its updated premiere date of May, according to Variety.
-The show is produced by CBS Television Studios and will air on CBS (Disclaimer: CBS is CNET's parent company).
+With that in mind, the show may not hit its updated premiere date of May, according to Variety (it was originally set for a January premiere).
+The show is produced by CBS Television Studios and will premiere CBS before moving exclusively to CBS All Access (Disclaimer: CBS is CNET's parent company).

 "This is an ambitious project; we will be flexible on a launch date if it's best for the show," said CBS in a written statement.
 "We've said from the beginning it's more important to do this right than to do it fast."